The Nashville Statement: It’s Time to Listen and Learn

 Intersex and the Nashville Statement, by Lianne Simon, an intersex woman

-The Nashville Statement: Pharisees?
-Present!, by Brian Lugioyo, a theology professor
+The Nashville Statement: Lord, Have Mercy, by Brian Lugioyo, a theology professor

 Kristyn Komarnicki is director of dialogue and convening at Evangelicals for Social Action/The Sider Center.
 The creator of our Oriented to Love dialogues about sexual/gender diversity in the church, Kristyn facilitates these two-day, intimate retreats that help Christians of different sexual/gender orientations and theological convictions come together to get to know, understand, and love each other, unified by the love of Christ.